pulumi/examples/cloud-ts-voting-app/README.md

 ### Configure the deployment

 1. Run `pulumi init`.
 (Note: this command will not be required in a future SDK release.)

+1. Login via `pulumi login`:

+    ```bash
+    $ pulumi login
+    Enter your Pulumi access token (located at https://pulumi.com/account): 7hisis4r34llys3cr374cc3ss70k3ns0d0n7l34ki7=
+    ```

 1. Create a new stack:

     ```
     $ pulumi stack init
     Enter a stack name: testing
     ```

-1. Set the provider and region:
+1. Set AWS as the provider:

     ```
     $ pulumi config set cloud:provider aws
-    $ pulumi config set aws:region us-west-2
     ```

-1. Configure Pulumi to create a new ECS cluster.
-(Note: This configuration provisions a number of resources, but the experience will be **substantially** improved in a later version of `@pulumi/cloud`.)
+1. Configure Pulumi to use AWS Fargate, which is currently only available in `us-east-1`:

     ```
+    $ pulumi config set aws:region us-east-1
-    $ pulumi config set cloud-aws:ecsAutoCluster true
+    $ pulumi config set cloud-aws:useFargate true
     ```

 1. Set a value for the Redis password.
 The value can be an encrypted secret, specified with the `--secret` flag.
 If this flag is not provided, the value will be saved as plaintext in `Pulumi.testing.yaml` (since `testing` is the current stack name).

     ```
     $ pulumi config set --secret redisPassword S3cr37Password